EDMdesigner/EDMdesigner-API-Doc/README.md

 #### Parameters (you should post):
    * _id {String} /REQUIRED/ The id of the group.
 Note that it has to be a valid MongoDB _id.
 It's best if you use the values that you got when you list your groups with the [/json/groups/list](#list-groups) route.
    * name {String} The name you want to give to the group
    * featureSwitch {Object} The features that are available for users belong to this group.
-Please note that now it doesn't have any function, but later there will be a list of possible features which you can choose from.
+There is an ever-expanding [list](#feature-switch) of possible features which you can choose from.

 ####Answer:
 A newly updated group object:
   - _id {String} MongoDB id of the group
   - featureSwitch {Object} The features that are available for users belong to this group.
-Please note that now it doesn't have any function, but later there will be a list of possible features which you can choose from.
+There is an ever-expanding [list](#feature-switch) of possible features which you can choose from.
   - name {String} The name of the group

 Or it can be an error object: